This policy applies to all Rice University students, faculty, staff members, contractors and visitors.

 University classes, clubs and other sponsored activities that will be using items included in the definition of “weapons” (such as classes using martial arts weapons or theatrical productions using fake guns) must, prior to any use, obtain written permission from Rice’s chief of police to use weapons as part of the activity.
 It is important that RUPD be notified in advance of any weapons (including replicas or facsimiles) that are being used on the campus, even in university sponsored activities, in order to avoid misunderstandings with police officers and to permit RUPD to respond appropriately to any reports regarding the weapons.
 Any weapons permitted as part of university-sanctioned events must be stored in the location designated in the written permission obtained from the chief of police.
 For example, the chief of police may sometimes require that nonfirearm weapons be stored in the Recreation Center equipment room.
 Weapons storage is not permitted in Rice’s residential facilities unless written permission is obtained from the chief of police.

-The responsible officer for this policy is the vice president for administration.
+The responsible officer for this policy is the Executive Vice President for Operations, Finance, & Support.

 Rice University Police Department